eag1ex/xpromise/readme.md

 * License: `CC BY`

+#### Depreciation notice
+This project is no longer maintained (because Im busy building new exciting things!).
+If you find something is not working, please release date of the project, and adjust to corresponding Node.js (even) version, and then it should work.

+If you are interested in my work and have questions about this project, please drop me a comment, or email me, thanks!

 #### Description
 * Smart Javascript Promise Manager with stream/event pipe support, similar to Q/defer.
 Uses getter/setter with dynamic callbacks to set resolve states, (no setIntervals or timers!):
     - Manage and control all `resolve()` and `reject()` promise states.
     - Group promises `relative` to main `job` and resolving all as part of one.
     - Easy to maintain all promises in one framework
     - Manage async functionality with `.pipe(d=>).pipe(d=>)`, allows piping streamed events

 #### What is XPipe ?
 * Pipe `.pipe((d)=>).pipe(...)` is an event that returns a promise as callback.
 Every pipe call creates new promise to wait for next pipe call.
 Within each `pipe` callback you can return new data for the next pipe. `.pipe(()=>,uid).pipe()` You can also return pipe as promise ` prm.pipe(null,uid).then`, but cannot return new data for the next, until you change it back to callback method.